Kate f English, Croatian

 , for the inland body of water.
 It is ultimately derived from Latin lacus

-LAMAR m English, African American
+Lamar m English, African American

 From a French and English surname, originally from a place name in Normandy, which was derived from Old French la mare

-meaning "the pool".
+meaning "the pool"

-LAMONT m English
+Lamont m English

-meaning "law man".
+meaning "law man"

-LANCE m English
+Lance m English

 From the Germanic name Lanzo

-, originally a short form of names that began with the element land
+, originally a short form of names that began with the element landa

-LANDON m English
+Landon m English

 ).
 Use of the name may have been inspired in part by the actor Michael Landon (1936-1991).

-LANE m English
+Lane m English

 , which originally belonged to a person who lived near a lane.

-LANFORD m English (Rare)
+Lanford m English (Rare)

-LARA (1) f Russian, English, German, French, Italian, Spanish, Portuguese, Dutch, Hungarian, Slovene, Croatian
+Lara 1 f Russian, English, German, French, Italian, Spanish, Portuguese, Dutch, Hungarian, Slovene, Croatian

-Russian short form of LARISA
+Russian short form of Larisa

 .
 It was introduced to the English-speaking world by a character from Boris Pasternak's novel Doctor Zhivago

-LAURA f English, Spanish, Italian, Portuguese, Romanian, Finnish, Estonian, Hungarian, Polish, Slovene, Croatian, Swedish, Norwegian, Danish, German, Dutch, Late Roman
+Laura f English, Spanish, Italian, Portuguese, Romanian, Catalan, Finnish, Estonian, Hungarian, Polish, Slovene, Croatian, Czech, Slovak, Swedish, Norwegian, Danish, German, Dutch, Lithuanian, Latvian, Late Roman

 Feminine form of the Late Latin name Laurus

-LAUREL f English
+Laurel f English

 From the name of the laurel tree, ultimately from Latin laurus

-LAUREN f & m English
+Lauren f & m English

-Variant or feminine form of LAURENCE (1)
+Variant or feminine form of Laurence 1

 .
 Originally a masculine name, it was first popularized as a feminine name by actress Betty Jean Perske (1924-), who used Lauren Bacall as her stage name.

 Laurence 1 m English

 From the Roman cognomen Laurentius

 .
 Laurentum was a city in ancient Italy, its name probably deriving from Latin laurus

-LAVERNE f & m English
+Laverne f & m English

-From a surname which was derived from a French place name, ultimately derived from the Gaulish word vern
+From a surname that was derived from a French place name, ultimately derived from the Gaulish word vern

 .
 It is sometimes associated with the Roman goddess Laverna

 or the Latin word vernus

-LAWRENCE m English
+Lawrence m English

-Variant of LAURENCE (1)
+Variant of Laurence 1

 .
 This spelling of the name is now more common than Laurence